eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 by Conformity Assessment Bodies (CABs).
-CABs are accredited by a national accreditation body according to Regulation 765/2008 as responsible for carrying out assessments on which Member States will have to rely before issuing a EUDI Wallet or providing the qualified status to a Trust Service Provider.
+CABs are accredited by a national accreditation body according to Regulation 765/2008 as responsible for carrying out assessments on which Member States will have to rely before issuing an EUDI Wallet or providing the qualified status to a Trust Service Provider.
 The standards and schemes used by CABs to fulfil their tasks to certify EUDI Wallets are specified further in the Toolbox process.